OS-Sketch/www.os-sketch.com/docs/operating-systems/course-tools.md

 9. Navigate to the directory in your terminal, enter make and see the program run!

 ### Docker
-- Navigate to https://docs.docker.com/desktop/install/windows-install/, get the installer, and follow the instructions.
+- Navigate to https://docs.docker.com/desktop/install/windows-install/ to install Docker, and follow the instructions.

 ### Python 3.10
 Go to the Microsoft Store app, and install: